alex-woodward/py-write/README.md

 ### Description

 Allows for RCON communication to a Minecraft server.
+I designed this project with the idea of integrating it with a Django web application.